sciZer0/7/v/README.md

 **The Continuation**

 <p>&nbsp</p>
-<h1>16 &nbsp Technologies & Donation Culture</h1>
+<h1>16 &nbsp Technologies & Creator Donation Culture</h1>

-On the Vote blockhan, the blockchain code is close to code of the Solana blockchain.
+At the start, on the Vote blockchain, the blockchain code is close to code of programs inside the Solana blockchain.

-We establish a new fete day -- Creator Thanksgiving Day -- on December 30th where people around the world may give their credits (thanks) to the most useful in-their-opinion creators through direct donations of tokens.
+As an element of a Creator Donation Culture, we establish a new fete day -- Creator Thanksgiving Day -- on December 30th where people around the world may give their credits (thanks) to the most useful in-their-opinion creators through direct donations of tokens.

-There may (will inevitably) be people who are searching for the creators eligible for donations -- forming the lists.
+There may (will inevitably) be people who are searching for the creators eligible for donations and forming the lists.

 Number #1 of the lists might be Anatoly Yakovenko.